insight-platform/FFmpeg-Input/README.md

 ### Build In Docker

+The base image is Python 3.8.
+If you have another Python version, change the image accordingly.
+The versions must match.

 ```
 docker build -t ffmpeg_input .
 docker run --rm -it -v $(pwd)/distfiles:/tmp ffmpeg_input cp -R /opt/dist /tmp